 This article was published as part of ‘The Legal Service Newsletter’.
 The Legal Service is provided by Stewarts’ pro bono team as part of the firm’s commitment to help people with serious injury.
 The service offers free advice to patients when they need it most.

 To make a referral to The Legal Service, please contact Kara Smith by phone on 020 7822 8000 or by email at email@example.com.

 Subscribe – In order to receive our news straight to your inbox, subscribe here.
 Our newsletters are sent no more than once a month.

-You can find further information regarding our expertise, experience and team on our Personal Injury pages.
+You can find further information regarding our expertise, experience and team on our Personal Injury and Insurance Disputes pages.